 The Drucker Brain Injury Center at MossRehab in Elkins Park, Pennsylvania has been designated by the federal government as a Traumatic Brain Injury Model System (TBIMS) since 1997.

-Directed by Moss Rehabilitation Researcher Institute (MRRI) Scientists Amanda Rabinowitz, PhD, and John Whyte, MD, PhD, the MossRehab TBIMS provides state-of-the-art, research and potentially lifelong treatments for persons with Traumatic Brain Injury (TBI) and their families in the Philadelphia region and southern New Jersey.
+Directed by Moss Rehabilitation Researcher Institute (MRRI) Scientists Amanda Rabinowitz, PhD, and Thomas Watanabe, MD, the MossRehab TBIMS provides state-of-the-art, research and potentially lifelong treatments for persons with Traumatic Brain Injury (TBI) and their families in the Philadelphia region and southern New Jersey.
 Innovative treatments are provided in a comprehensive inpatient and transitional outpatient rehabilitation program; community re-entry programs including a full complement of vocational services; two brain injury Clubhouses; a brain injury residential treatment facility; and an affirmative business providing competitive employment for persons with disability due to TBI.
 The TBIMS program exemplifies a culture of clinical research integration in which patients across the continuum of care are provided an opportunity to participate in cutting-edge studies to help advance scientific and clinical knowledge.

 What is a Model System?